You can use Jinjava in Automation to provide context or work with parameters.

 }

-Use the outgoing integration in an automation workflow.
+3. Use the outgoing integration in an automation workflow.
 You can now use the context of the workflow to fill in the data in the webhook.

 The integration from step 2 is used in this outgoing webhook node.
-The data to fill in the schema (and then to be used in the webhook's URL and payload) is retrieved from the customer who is the context of the workflow.
+The data to fill in the schema (and then to be used in the webhook's URL and payload) is retrieved from the profile who is the context of the workflow.

 Result: